kxtsuishimfr/LuAudio/README.md

 LuAudio has been put through many stress-tests across all supported platforms to ensure stable usage.
 Though, if you find any issues with it feel free to open an issue :D

+## Where is documentation at?

+Currently, LuAudio does not have a website for documentation.
+Though, you can read the header files for it, all the functions are neatly documented for anyone who wants to read them.